White House rejects Netanyahu's criticism with withering response

 Earnest added: "We oppose any unilateral actions that attempt to prejudge final status issues, including the status of Jerusalem.
 These can only be legitimately determined through direct negotiations through the parties that this president has worked hard to try to facilitate."

-The White House statement was a lengthy defence of U.S. policy toward Israel, centred around the "American values" theme that Netanyahu raised.
+The White House statement was a lengthy defense of U.S. policy toward Israel, centered around the "American values" theme that Netanyahu raised.

 "The fact is, when it comes to American values, it’s American values that lend this country’s unwavering support to Israel.
 It's American values that have led us to fight for and secure funding to strengthen Israel's security in tangible ways."